-Maybe donuts are not your weakness; perhaps it's bacon or ice cream.
+Maybe doughnuts are not your weakness; perhaps it's bacon or ice cream.
 Either way, you're going to have to skip it to lean out your legs.

 Whether you need to lose fat or muscle, you have to get your body in a calorie deficit.
 At this point, it will begin using fat for energy, or muscle for energy when there's no fat left to burn.
 How many calories you need each day and how many calories you need to cut is a complex calculation, one best made by your doctor, trainer or a nutritionist.

 Next, take aim at carbs.
-A controlled-carb diet is crucial for losing fat and muscle.
+A controlled-carb diet is crucial for losing fat and muscle, says Mayo Clinic.
 You have to be careful here if you're going heavy on the cardio because you need enough carbs for adequate energy.
 However, when you're leaning out, you do not need much.

 Cut out all processed and refined carbohydrates, such as white bread, white rice and pasta.
-In fact, you can cut out bread, rice and pasta, even if they're whole-grain.
+In fact, you can cut out bread, rice and pasta, even if they're whole grain.
 You don't need them where you're going.
 Focus on getting your carbs from fresh vegetables and limited amounts of fruit.
-Avoid loading up on starchy veg like potatoes, although the occasional sweet potato is OK.
+Avoid loading up on starchy vegetables like potatoes, although the occasional sweet potato is OK.

 Pick your proteins wisely.
 Because you're not trying to pack on mass, you don't need to load up on protein.
 Stick to a moderate amount, and choose lean options such as light chicken meat, fish, beans and tofu.